GuillaumeRossolini/griotte/README.md

 ## F- Linux service components

-// to gather and store the data, and provide it on request in easy to consume charts for us humans
+To gather and store the data, and provide it on request in easy to consume charts for us humans.

 ```bash
 sudo cp griotte.service /etc/systemd/system/